fastlinemedia/gutenberg/CONTRIBUTING.md

 As with all WordPress projects, we want to ensure a welcoming environment for everyone.
 With that in mind, all contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

-Before contributing, we encourage you to read our [Contributing Policy](CONTRIBUTING.md) (you're here already!) and our [Handbook](https://wordpress.org/gutenberg/handbook/).
-If you have any questions on any of these, please open an issue so we can help clarify them.
+Before contributing, we encourage you to review the [Contributors Handbook](https://wordpress.org/gutenberg/handbook/contributors/).
+If you have any questions, please ask, either in Slack or open an issue in Github so we can help clarify.

 All WordPress projects are [licensed under the GPLv2+](LICENSE.md), and all contributions to Gutenberg will be released under the GPLv2+ license.
 You maintain copyright over any contribution you make, and by submitting a pull request, you are agreeing to release that contribution under the GPLv2+ license.

+This document covers the technical details around setup, and submitting your contribution to the Gutenberg project.

 ## Getting Started